volkanagun/SentencePartitioning/README.md

    - Average soring: The average selection scores of the previously selected sentences is used as a threshold for deciding on the selection of new candidate sentences.
    - Majority voting: The selection scores of set of selection methods are used as a majority voting schema.
 Only when the majority of the decisions selects the candidate sentence, then the sentence is selected.

 Along with these selection choices, several other parameters such as embedding size, window length of the language model, maximum dictionary size, cluster size (k-nn) are stored in [SampleParams](https://github.com/volkanagun/ActiveSelection/blob/master/src/sampling/experiments/SampleParams.scala) class.
-The following functions must be modified to include other scoring methods and feature extractors.
+The following functions inside [ExperimentSPL](https://github.com/volkanagun/ActiveSelection/blob/master/src/sampling/experiments/ExperimentSPL.scala) must be modified to include other scoring methods and feature extractors.

 ### Scoring function
 Must include new instance of InstanceScorer as a scoring function.